neirzh/neirzh.github.io/README.md

 ### Personal blog
-preferring the simplicity of editing html directly, whenever adding a new post.
+preferring the simplicity of editing html every time